-The interior might lack the flair of the Peugeot 5008, but it feels well made and looks pretty upmarket - especially in the posher trim levels.
+The interior of the Skoda Kodiaq might lack the flair of the Peugeot 5008, but it feels well made and looks pretty upmarket - especially in the posher trim levels.
 It’s a comfortable car, with supportive seats positioned nice and high - great for letting you (and the kids) grab a sneaky glimpse over hedges.
 The soft suspension helps with comfort, too, although it does crash over bumpy road surfaces a bit more if you buy one with bigger alloy wheels.

 Although the lack of any hybrid powertrain is a disappointing omission, there’s an engine to suit more buyers.
 We rate the 2.0-litre TDI diesel.
 This is available with 150 or 190PS (the latter upgraded to 200PS with the facelift), with both providing more than adequate performance and decent fuel economy.
 You’d be better with the 1.5-litre TSI petrol if you don’t cover many miles, but it does feel a touch underpowered - especially when the car’s full of passengers and their luggage.

-You’ll also find four-wheel-drive models (great if you plan to tow or need to venture off-road), as well as manual or automatic gearboxes.
+You’ll also find four-wheel-drive models of the Skoda Kodiaq (great if you plan to tow or need to venture off-road), as well as manual or automatic gearboxes.
 Most used Kodiaqs will come with the seven-speed DSG auto transmission - good news as it’s pretty slick and suits its laid-back nature well.

-The Skoda Kodiaq isn’t an exciting choice and in-house alternatives offer strong competition in the form of the SEAT Terraco and Peugeot 5008.
+The Skoda Kodiaq isn’t an exciting choice and alternatives offer strong competition in the form of the SEAT Terraco and Peugeot 5008.
 That said, it does everything you could possibly want it to and won’t cost the bank to buy or run.
 It’s a very easy car to recommend.